 You stroll into the gym with that crazy look in your eye.
 It’s shoulder day again and you are about to go all in on your deltoids.
 As you push past the doors you chant to yourself, “shoulders like boulders…” You have repeated this mantra before every shoulder workout this year.
-Growing your shoulders has become your ultimate fixation as you spend your time away from the gym fantasizing about having 3D delts with more angles than a crystal prism.
+Training your shoulders has become your ultimate fixation as you spend your time away from the gym fantasizing about having 3D delts with more angles than a crystal prism.

 As you get ready for your training session you catch a glimpse of yourself in the mirror.
 Your shoulders look about as deflated as a helium balloon from last years birthday.
 It suddenly dawns on you that you don’t know anything about proper shoulder training.